line/conflr/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a maintainance release to fix the error on CRAN checks:
+* This is a maintainance release to fix the errors on CRAN checks:
     * Add pandoc to SystemRequirements on DESCRIPTION.
     * Skip tests when pandoc is not available.